szonov/godlna/README.md

    - if video watched percent between 0 and 100 - use video frame from watched position and show bottom orange line with filled watched percent
    - if video fully watched use video frame - 10% of full duration and  show bottom green line fully filled
 5) use filesystem events for watching video directory changes

+### 2026-04-12
+All the planned ideas listed above have been implemented and are now running on my Synology without any problems so far.

 ### Why not Plex, Jellyfin, Emby...?